 The autolamp system is factory programmed to keep the lights on for 20 seconds after the ignition switch is turned to off.
 This delay can be programmed, using the procedure listed below, to any value up to 180 seconds.
-If equipped, this delay an also be programmed through delay can also be programmed through the message center
+If equipped, this delay can also be programmed through the message center